Milan, Italy

 What do expats in Milan appreciate most about the local culture?

 "Expatriates in Milan appreciate the combination of traditional Italian culture and modern amenities.
 They enjoy the numerous historical sites throughout the city, such as the Duomo di Milano and Castello Sforzesco.
 Milan's many restaurants and cafes provide an abundance of authentic Italian cuisine and a great place to socialize.
 The city is also apart of the fashion capital of the world and features world-famous designers.
 Expats in Milan also enjoy the vibrant nightlife, with its many bars, clubs, and music venues.
-The city has something to offer everyone, from shopping to outdoor activities, so there is truly something for everyone," explained one expat living in Milan, Italy.
+The city has something to offer everyone, from shopping to outdoor activities, so there is truly something for everyone," said one expat who made the move to Milan.

 What do expats find most challenging?

 "Expats typically find adjusting to a new culture to be the most challenging.
 Language barriers and adapting to unfamiliar cultural norms can be difficult to overcome.
 Finding or maintaining a job in a different country can sometimes be complicated due to differences in laws or regulations.
 Expats can also find it difficult to make new friends and build a support network.
 Isolation, homesickness, and feeling disconnected from family and friends can also be difficult for expats to deal with.
-Finally, physical and psychological health concerns can be more difficult to address in a foreign country," wrote one member in Milan.
+Finally, physical and psychological health concerns can be more difficult to address in a foreign country," commented one expat who made the move to Milan.

 Is there a lot of crime in Milan?